Mel Ott: MLB honors

 He was a National League All-Star for 12 consecutive seasons, from 1934 through 1945 (All-Star selections only began in 1933; Ott had at least three All-Star caliber seasons prior to that, as well as in 1945, when MLB cancelled the 1945 contest and selections).

 He is one of only six National League players to spend a 20+ year career with one team (Cap Anson, Stan Musial, Willie Stargell, Tony Gwynn, and Craig Biggio being the others).
+Ott shares the record with Musial for most seasons spent entirely with one team in the National League with 22.

 In 1999, Ott was a nominee for the Major League Baseball All-Century Team.
 That same year, The Sporting News placed Ott at number 42 on its list of "Baseball's 100 Greatest Players".
-In 2020, The Athletic ranked Ott at number 32 on its "Baseball 100" list, complied by sportswriter Joe Posnanski.
+In 2020, The Athletic ranked Ott at number 32 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.